 The Preparatory Stage:

-♥ I sat Pari down and started with a heart to heart talk on how mommy was sorry for all the times she’d yelled at her.
-I went ahead to tell her with full honesty how desperately I wanted to change things around.
-I took time to gain her confidence that her mum was relying on her partnership in making our relationship brimming with love, care and understanding.
+♥ I sat Pari down and started with a heart to heart talk at how mommy was sorry for all the times she’d yelled at her.
+I went ahead to tell her with full honesty about how desperately I wanted to change things around.
+I took the time to gain her confidence that her mum was relying on her partnership in making our relationship brimming with love, care and understanding.

 ♥ I was open with Pari about my problems and the triggers.
 I started by talking openly like I would to a best friend.
 This opened up my child to share with what hurt her and what things she resented.